Mepkaz01/Project2.github.io/README.md

 ## User Stories

-1) Users should sign up with unique email
+1) Users sign up with name, email and password
+2) Users login with email and password
-2) Email will be used as username
+3) Email is used as username
-3) Users should be able to edit and delete their profile
+4) Users are able to edit and delete their profile on the same page
+5) Events link is on the user's profile page
+6) Events are linked to user id and view by single user
-4) Calendar entries should have description date and time
+7) Event entries have title, location, date, time and timezone
+8) Users are able to create on a separate form
+9) New event is rendered into the user's events page
-5) Users should be able to update and delete calendar entries
+10) Users are able to update and delete event on the events page
-6) Calendar should have user information as well as calendar entry with date and time
+11) Events indicate user id so in the future it can be linked to a calendar table

 ## ERD